Last

 Black Grove Strategy

 One of the other biggest operating costs in a cattle operation is raising or buying replacement heifers.
 We have developed a longevity index based on the lifespan of all of the cows in an animal's pedigree that we use to help us in our breeding decisions.
-If a cow lives to be 15 years old and calved every year, it has produced double the number of calves in an average cow produces in its lifetime.
-A herd of cows with this lifespan would halve that cost life average cattleman spends on replacement heifers, which is one of the biggest expenses that a breeder has control over.
+Our goal is to breed cattle that have a high probability of producing twice the number of calves as the average cow in the US, whose average life span is 8½ years, thereby dramatically reducing our turnover and capital cost for replacement heifers.

-By carefully selecting for the above traits of longevity (functionality) and feed efficiency and using proven genetics in an AI/Embryo transfer program, we have assembled an Angus herd with genetics that we feel will work for both the commercial cattleman and the registered Angus breeder.
+By carefully selecting for maternal traits of fertility, longevity (functionality) and feed efficiency and using proven genetics in an AI/Embryo transfer program, we have assembled an Angus herd with genetics that we feel will work for both the registered Angus breeders and the commercial cattleman.
+Our marketing efforts are focused on developing and retaining relationships based on our program improving our customers long term profitability and thereby their ultimate sustainability.